willemdatema/quantum_labelling_tool/README.md

 ## Dockerizing

 - Download the repository.
 When unzipped, the folder will be named "quantum_labelling_tool"
-- For Dockerizing create a folder called "QUANTUM" where needed
-- Inside QUANTUM create the folder "online_quantum_tool", which will contain the django web app.
-- From "quantum_labelling_tool" copy the following files and folders to the "QUANTUM/online_quantum_tool" folder:
-  - code
-  - quantum
-  - static
-  - staticfiles
-  - templates
-  - webapp
-  - manage.py
-- Copy the content of "quantum_labelling_tool/docker" inside "QUANTUM" (keep in mind that it contains an .env file, which may be hidden)
 - In the "QUANTUM" folder execute by bash:
 ```bash
 docker build -t quantum_online_tool .